MrDougz/dehbo/README.md

 3. Run `npm install`

 Obs: rename a file called ".env.example" to ".env"<br>
-and complete the values missing with the "token" and "prefix"<br>
+and complete the values missing with the "token" and "prefix" of your bot.<br>

 ## Authors